cheul0518/CS590BTS/Lab1/LabReport.md

     - The goal is to write my own chaincodes for supplier, manufacturer, dealer, and car.
 There are six functions: AddComponent(), TransferComponent(), MountComponent(), ReplaceComponent(), RecallComponent(), CheckComponent().
 And they are supposed to be accessible under different endorsement policies.

     - Here is how they work.
-Supplier builds a component, and transfer it to a manufacturer.
+Supplier builds a component, and transfers it to a manufacturer.
 The manufacturer either mounts this component to a car or transfers it to a dealer.
 There would be as well a chance the manucaturer will replace the component with another one.
 The car dealer either transfers it to a car or replace it with another one.
 The car checks itself only.